What is a background check?

 6. Review the results to determine a candidate’s validity

-Frequently asked questions about background checks
+Frequently asked questions about background checks for employment

 How long does it take to get a pre-employment background check?

 The amount of time it takes to receive the results of a preemployment background check depends on how many items you want to include, such as a credit check and criminal background check.
 For this reason, it could take between 48 hours and five days to get results.